0.38 Acres To Square Feet

 • Q: Can I use this conversion for irregularly shaped plots?

 A: The conversion from acres to square feet remains the same, regardless of the plot's shape.
-However, determining the accurate acreage of an irregularly shaped plot may require professional surveying.
+Still, determining the accurate acreage of an irregularly shaped plot may require professional surveying.
 The calculated square footage represents the total area, even if parts of it are unusable due to the shape.

 • Q: How can I find the acreage of my property?